zloysozdatel/Roblox-Cookie-Pass-Sorter/README.md

 # Roblox-Cookie-Pass-Sorter

-Just a simple cookie sorter, u need smth like this
+just a simple cookie sorter, he will sort ur cookies, donate at higher to lower and bonus pass sorter)

 Place ur cookies in cookies.txt and open sorter.exe he will sort ur Donate!